Healing Hearts, Building Peace

 To put our concept into action, we have developed a Forgiveness Education Program that includes comprehensive curriculum guides for use by teachers of Pre-kindergarten through 12th grade students.
 We initiated the program in Belfast, Northern Ireland, 14 years ago and in the central city of Milwaukee, Wisconsin, nine years ago because both communities have poverty and violence challenges.
 That program, which has grown to reach more than 25,000 students in dozens of Wisconsin communities, 17 US states, and 30 countries around the world, is outlined in the Forgiveness Education section of this website.
 Support our peace efforts in Belfast, Northern Ireland, with a donation (click on the “Donate” button below) and become a “Healing Hearts Hero.“

-Read a letter from the United Nations inviting the IFI to work with them to implement forgiveness programs in troubled regions around the world.
+Read a United Nations_letter inviting the IFI to work with them to implement forgiveness programs in troubled regions around the world.

 Forgiveness education as one path toward peace is catching on worldwide, as seen in the recent requests for our educational materials from educators and psychologists in such areas as Iran, Rwanda, Colombia, Nigeria, Korea, Israel, Slovakia, and others.
 It is also reflected in the outpouring of positive response to our June 16, 2010 blog post featured in The Huffington Post entitled “The Science of Forgiveness.”
 Written by Dr. Enright and Roy Lloyd (President of the IFI Board of Directors), that article succinctly outlines the IFI’s contention that scientifically-proven forgiveness education can indeed be a path to world peace.
 Read the full post.
 Rosemary Kite, Founder and President of Forgive4Peace, is our partner in these international peace initiatives.

 Become a “Peace Builder” by signing The Forgiveness Pledge.